-(1) The viva is not public.
+- (1) The viva is not public.
 It takes place in front of an Examination Board consisting of the examiner for the major subject, the examiner for the minor subject and the Chair of the Doctorate Board as Chief Examiner.
-The members of the Doctorate Board are also entitled to participate and vote.

-(2) The viva must last at least 60 and not more than 90 minutes.

-(3) The candidate must pass the viva before the public defence of the thesis.

-(4) The candidate's performance in the major and minor subject will be given one overall grade in accordance with § 12 paragraph 2.
-The grade is determined by a majority vote of all the members of the Board of Examiners.

-(5) There must be a record kept of the major matters, proceedings and conclusions of the viva.
+The members of the Doctorate Board are also entitled to participate and vote. - (2) The viva must last at least 60 and not more than 90 minutes. - (3) The candidate must pass the viva before the public defence of the thesis. - (4) The candidate's performance in the major and minor subject will be given one overall grade in accordance with § 12 paragraph 2.
+The grade is determined by a majority vote of all the members of the Board of Examiners. - (5) There must be a record kept of the major matters, proceedings and conclusions of the viva.
 This record must be signed by the members of the Examination Board.
-The final grade is to be announced to the candidate at the end of the viva.

-(6) If failed at first attempt, the candidate may apply for the viva to be repeated within one year of the announcement of the overall grade.
+The final grade is to be announced to the candidate at the end of the viva. - (6) If failed at first attempt, the candidate may apply for the viva to be repeated within one year of the announcement of the overall grade.
 The major and minor subjects cannot be altered for the second viva.
 The Board of Faculty decides the application, taking account of the view of the Examination Board.
-A second repetition of the viva is not allowed.

-(7) If the candidate fails to pass the viva the second time or if the application for second viva is rejected, the doctorate will have failed.
+A second repetition of the viva is not allowed. - (7) If the candidate fails to pass the viva the second time or if the application for second viva is rejected, the doctorate will have failed.
 The Dean of the relevant Faculty is required to notify the candidate in writing and set out the reasons for the failure.
 This notification must be accompanied by an explanation of the candidate's right of appeal.

+(8) Upon application to the Faculty Board, the viva can be substituted by equivalent scientific achievements in accordance with § 11, paragraph 5.
+More details are regulated in § 15.